MartianColonist/Excalibur/docs/index.rst

 If this is your first time using Excalibur, please proceed to the Introduction page on the sidebar.

 Excalibur is available under the BSD 3-Clause License.
-If you use Excalibur in your own work, please cite [INSERT CITATION].
+If you use Excalibur in your own work, please cite Agrawal & MacDonald (2024).

 .. toctree::
    :maxdepth: 1